Unveiling the Ancient Artistry: Exploring the Origins of the First Tiles

 Introduction:

-The Birth of Tiles:
+The Birth of Prime Tiles :

 The story of tiles begins in ancient times when civilizations sought durable materials to enhance the aesthetics of their structures.
 The earliest evidence of tiles dates back to the 3rd millennium BCE in Mesopotamia and ancient Egypt.
-These early tiles were made from clay and featured intricate designs inspired by nature, religious symbols, and geometric patterns.
+These early Prime Tiles were made from clay and featured intricate designs inspired by nature, religious symbols, and geometric patterns.

 The Rise of the Mosaic: